Open Access Publishing

 Why might someone want to restrict access to their thesis or dissertation?

-The thesis contains a patentable discovery.
+If your thesis or dissertation contains a patentable discovery, you may wish to restrict access.
 To successfully patent an invention, it must not have been previously published or presented.

-A journal article based on the thesis or dissertation is currently undergoing or is likely to undergo a peer review process.
+If your work is currently undergoing or is likely to undergo a peer review process or you are developing a journal article based on the thesis or dissertation, you might consider an embargo.
 Open availability of the work would threaten a blind peer review process.

 What are the options for restricting access to my thesis or dissertation?